Polymer/old-docs-site/docs/start/reusableelements.md

 shortname: Start
 author: addyosmani
 title: Creating reusable elements
-subtitle: How to publish and deploy reusable Polymer elements to GitHub
+subtitle: How to publish and deploy reusable Polymer elements on GitHub
 ---

 {% include toc.html %}

 ## Introduction

 So, you want to publish your first reusable {{site.project_title}} element?
 Fantastic!
 This guide will walk you through that process.
 First, we’ll cover setting up the official **boilerplate** for working on a reusable {{site.project_title}} element on your local system.
-We’ll then walk through **deploying** a version of your element to [GitHub](http://github.io).
+We’ll then walk through **deploying** a version of your element to [GitHub pages](http://github.com).

 This guide will ensure your *master* branch contains the bare-minimum of code that needs to be consumed by other apps or elements and your *gh-pages (GitHub pages)* branch contains a landing page for your element.
 This branch will contain **checked-in dependencies**, **demos** and **documentation**.